Apple Cinnamon Oatmeal

 - 2 medium apples diced into small pieces

 - 2 tablespoons maple syrup

-- Mix water, oats, cinnamon and diced apples in a saucepan; bring to boil.
+- Mix water, oats, cinnamon, nutmeg, salt and diced apples in a saucepan; bring to boil.
 Reduce heat to medium and cook for 5 minutes or until the apples begin to soften.

-- Remove from heat, stir in applesauce and maple syrup.
+- Remove from heat, stir in applesauce, maple syrup and vanilla.

 - Portion into bowls and add a drizzle of maple syrup and more fresh diced apples if you want.
 Enjoy!

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie